Kenrich Williams: New Orleans Pelicans (2018–2020)

 After going undrafted in the 2018 NBA draft, Williams signed with the Denver Nuggets for NBA Summer League play.
 On July 24, Williams signed a deal with the New Orleans Pelicans.
 Williams later made his professional, NBA debut on October 17, 2018, in a blowout win over the Houston Rockets.
 During his rookie season, he was assigned to the Westchester Knicks of the NBA G League, making his G League debut on November 23.
-On January 30, 2019, Williams set a new career high in scoring with 21 points, and set personal bests in field goals (eight), 3-pointers (five), assists (three) and minutes (38) in a 99–105 loss to the Denver Nuggets.
+On January 30, 2019, Williams set a new career high in scoring with 21 points, and set personal bests in field goals (eight), three-pointers (five), assists (three) and minutes (38) in a 99–105 loss to the Denver Nuggets.

 Oklahoma City Thunder (2020–present)

-On November 24, 2020, Williams was traded to the Oklahoma City Thunder.
+On November 24, 2020, Williams was part of a four-team trade in which he was sent to the Oklahoma City Thunder.

-On July 20, 2022, Williams re-signed with the Thunder on a four-year, $27.2M contract extension.
+On July 20, 2022, Williams re-signed with the Thunder on a four-year, $27.2 million contract extension.
 On March 2, 2023, the Thunder announced that he suffered a left wrist injury and would undergo surgery to address the issue, ending his 2022–23 season.

+On February 7, 2023, LeBron James broke the all-time NBA scoring record whilst being defended by Williams.

+On September 18, 2024, Williams underwent an arthroscopic debridement procedure on his right knee.
+He made 67 appearances (seven starts) starts for Oklahoma City during the 2024–25 NBA season, averaging 6.3 points, 3.5 rebounds, and 1.4 assists.
+Williams won the 2025 NBA Finals when the Thunder defeated the Indiana Pacers in seven games.

+On September 29, 2025, Williams underwent an arthroscopic procedure on his left knee.